tidbcloud/serverless-js/README.md

 **Transaction (Experimental)**

-You can also perform interactive transactions with the TiDB Serverless driver.
+You can also perform interactive transactions with the serverless driver.
 For example:

 ```ts
 import { connect } from '@tidbcloud/serverless'